8ta4/say/DONTREADME.md

 Well, if `say` tried to filter voices, it might accidentally filter yours too.

-> Why does this tool use the built-in microphone by default?
+> Why does this tool use the built-in mic by default?

 I wanted to make `say` easy to try out.